 War and peace, justice and power -- these are age-old topics of the politics among nations.
 This course examines them by emphasizing certain problem areas in the world and evaluating the principal theories for understanding international politics.
 Offered annually.

 Environmental Studies/Political Science 201: Topics in Global Environmental Politics

 Population growth, industrialization, and the consumption of fossil fuels have increased global environmental problems.
 The course examines the ways in which nation-states and/or international institutions have addressed these environmental concerns.
 Depending on the instructor, the focus of the course is either the environmental problems of a particular area (e.g., Latin America, Russia or Asia) or a broader global arena (e.g., international institutions and the environment).
 Offered annually.

 In a democratic state, the media play an important role in linking the people to elected officials and political institutions.
 The course is principally concerned with this connection.
-By analyzing broad and varied forms of political communication and studying scholarship on the role of media in society, students explore the structure of American media with respect to political institutions, the effects media can have on individuals' political attitudes, and the role the media plays in political campaigns and governance.
-Prerequisite: None, but one course in political science is recommended.
-Offered alternature years during Interim.
+By analyzing broad and varied forms of political communication and studying scholarship on the role of media in society, students explore the structure of American media with respect to political institutions, the effects media can have on individuals' political attitudes, and the role the media play in political campaigns and governance.
+Prerequisite: none, but one course in political science is recommended.

 Environmental Studies/Political Science 225: Environmental Political Theory

 This course examines relations between conceptions of "nature" and political issues of power, justice, liberty, and equality; and it explores theoretical foundations from which ecologically grounded institutions, policies, and political understandings arise.
 The course attends to issues currently being addressed by international green political theorists, including "ecological citizenship" and "green democracy."